w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 The network will also have "side chains" to interact with chains that are not under the finality protocol of Ethereum 2.0.

+> **Update**: The Ethereum 2.0 development roadmap has changed from the phases detailed above.
+> Under the new roadmap, the merge of the Eth 1 and Eth 2 chain will be accelerated (expected in
+> Q1 2022) and precede the rollout of sharding, effectively transitioning the system to proof of
+> stake [9]

 ### Polkadot

 Like Ethereum 2.0, Polkadot also has a main chain, called the Relay Chain, with several shards,